shaligramk/shaligramk.github.io/_posts/2024-04-02-mobile-automation-frameworks.md

 - **Java Support:** Appium has extensive support for Java, allowing developers to write tests using Java's robust ecosystem and libraries.

 - **Cross-Platform Compatibility:** Appium enables testing of both iOS and Android apps using a unified API, providing flexibility for teams working on cross-platform projects.
+Appium tests are black-box, tests know only the UI layer of the app.
+Main advantage is for cross-platform testing.

 ### Pros: